Led-adel-pilot/CogniGuide/README_Programatic_SEO_Flashcard_LandinPages.md

 - **How It Works Section**: Exactly 3 sequential steps customized to topic
 - **SEO Section**: Mix of paragraphs and bullet lists with HTML markup for emphasis and internal links
 - **FAQ Section**: 4 topic-specific questions with helpful answers
-- **Related Topics Section**: Internal linking opportunities (minimum 2 links)
+- **Related Topics Section**: Placeholder entries (`/` and `/flashcards`) inserted for later manual curation
+- **Linking Recommendations**: Two anchor text variations and two short descriptions to guide future internal links

 **SEO Optimization Features**:
 - Long-tail keyword targeting in titles and descriptions
 - Structured HTML with semantic markup
-- Internal linking for topical authority
+- Editor-friendly linking recommendations for topical authority
 - Canonical URL management
 - Meta descriptions optimized for click-through rates